 In his plaintiffs’-side class and mass action practice Ben has been appointed by the federal and state courts to be Class or Lead Counsel in dozens of cases.
 His suits have recovered hundreds of millions of dollars for his clients.

 Representative Plaintiffs’ Class and Mass Actions:

 - Bouzerand v.
 United States, No. 1:17-cv-01195-VJW (Ct.
 Fed.
-Claims).
-Representing Houston area homeowners in litigation against United States seeking recovery for alleged constitutional takings of their properties in the wake of Hurricane Harvey.
+Claims): Representing Houston area homeowners in litigation against United States seeking recovery for alleged unconstitutional takings of their properties in the wake of Hurricane Harvey.

 - Lead counsel in more than a half dozen class actions involving claims that companies violated state law by unlawfully collecting and storing consumer and employee biometric information.

-- Lead counsel in over a half-dozen nationwide class action settlements with software companies collectively worth $50 million dollars involving claims of fraudulent marketing and unfair business practices.
+- Lead counsel in over a half dozen nationwide class action settlements with software companies collectively worth $50 million involving claims of fraudulent marketing and unfair business practices.